 This course is a supervised experience in private or public accounting combining practical activities and experience with knowledge from classroom studies.
-Offering requires 240 hours of work experience.
+Offering requires 240 hours of work experience and preparation of an organizational chart, job description, journal and portfolio.
 Prerequisite: Junior or senior business administration majors only and approval of SBA Director.